Opinion: A.P. Dillon – Outside Review of Revisions to Common Core Happen Anyway

 I’ll tell you why:

-Because a review of DPI’s current revisions will reveal that they are not the best and are indeed lacking.
+Because a review of DPI’s current revisions will reveal that the standards are not the best and are indeed lacking.

 As previously reported, Dr. Stotsky noted that from what she had seen of the recent changes, that there is next to no literary or historical content anywhere in the revisions.

 Stotsky said some of the standards were actually weaker than the Common Core ones.
 It was unclear from the high school revisions of the ELA if North Carolina students will read high school level texts in high school.
-An example was given:
+An example was given by Stotsky:

 RI.9-10.9 Analyze seminal U.S. documents of historical and literary significance (e.g., Washington’s Farewell Address, the Gettysburg Address, Roosevelt’s Four Freedoms speech, King’s “Letter from Birmingham Jail”), including how they address related themes and concepts.